-102. (Sociology) Introduction to Sociology Three hours An orientation course, including a brief discussion of the principles of sociology and of some of the modern social problems.
-A Freshman course.
+102. (Sociology) Introduction to Sociology Three hours An orientation course, including a brief discussion of the prin-

-201. Principles of Economics

-A review of the fundamental principles underlying modern economic life.
+201. Principles of Economics Three hours A review of the fundamental principles underlying modern economic life.
 Not open to Freshmen except by special permission.
 Students electing 201 are expected to take 202.

-202. Principles of Economics

-A continuation of the principles of economics and an application of the same to current industrial problems and institutions.
+Three hours 202.
+Principles of Economics A continuation of the principles of economics and an application of the same to current industrial problems and institutions.

-203. Sociology

-A study of the underlying social relationships with a view to bringing out the essential oneness of the individual and society; including a discussion of the biological and psychological approaches to the study of society, human nature, public opinion, social organization, democracy, etc. Not open to Freshmen, except by special permission.
+203. Sociology A study of the underlying social relationships with a view to bringing out the essential oneness of the individual and society; including a discussion of the biological and psychological approaches to the study of society, human nature, public opinion, social organization, democracy, etc. Not open to Freshmen, except by special permission.

-204. Social Problems

-A continuation of 203 with a further application of the principles of sociology to the outstanding social institutions; including a discussion of the more prominent of the present-day social problems.
+Three hours 204.
+Social Problems A continuation of 203 with a further application of the principles of sociology to the outstanding social institutions; including a discussion of the more prominent of the present-day social problems.

-301. (Economics) THE FINANCIAL ORGANIZATION OF SOCIETY

-A study of the nature and functions of money, with a view to the understanding of the complex rôle of currency systems in our national and international life.
-A detailed study of the functions of banking, the Federal Reserve, private financial institutions, foreign trade, and so forth.
+301. (Economics) THE FINANCIAL ORGANIZATION OF SOCIETY Three hours A study of the nature and functions of money, with a view to the understanding of the complex rôle of currency systems in our national and international life.
+A detailed study of the functions of banking, the Federal Reserve, private financial institutions.

+foreign trade, and so forth.
 Prerequisite: 201 and 202 or their equivalents.
+(Economics) Business Organization and